git-fresh/websafe-demo/README.md

     % /vagrant/server/geoserver/data/security/masterpw.info

-after changing the password to 'projectnoah', run this command in the command line to upload all the data for the demo:
+after changing the password to 'projectnoah', upload all the styles in "data/styles" folder to geoserver and then finally run this command in the command line to upload all the data for the demo:

     % paver setup_data